fieldmuseum/EMu-IPT-Prep/README.md

 ## IPTcd.R
   - prepares a [draft] [Collections Description](https://github.com/tdwg/cd) dataset for inventories, accessions, or other data not yet resolved to 'occurrence-level' specificity.

-## IPTdwc.R [DRAFT]
+## IPTdwc.R
   - includes checks to help prepare EMu Catalogue data as a [Darwin Core](https://github.com/tdwg/dwc/blob/master/docs/terms/index.md) dataset.

-## IPTdwc_dateModFix.R
-  - added 2022-jan to convert EMu's DarDateLastModified values to the proper ISO time format for dwc:modified.
+  - converts EMu's DarDateLastModified values to the proper ISO time format for dwc:modified.
+  - converts EMu's ColDateCollectedFrom (or DarYear, DarMonth, DayDay) to ISO format for dwc:eventDate.
+  - replaces carriage-returns with pipes within all fields.

 ## IPTrr.R
   - prepares EMu Catalogue data from the Relationship Tab (AllRelNhTab) as a [Resource Relationship](https://tools.gbif.org/dwca-validator/extension.do?id=dwc:ResourceRelationship) extension for occurrences with interactions.